Regal-Internet-Brothers/ioutil/README.md

 * **StringStream**: A 'PublicDataStream' geared towards 'String' storage, creation, and management.
 (Class extension reference)

 For details on which feature is experimental, please review the [main source file](/ioutil.monkey).

+## Installation
+This module is officially distributed with the [Regal Modules](https://github.com/Regal-Internet-Brothers/regal-modules#regal-modules) project.
+To install this module, please follow the installation guide provided with that repository.